rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

          return ret_val.to_output(output_type)
 ```

-Keep the above psuedocode in mind when working with these decorators since their goal is to replace many of these repetitive functions.
+Keep the above pseudocode in mind when working with these decorators since their goal is to replace many of these repetitive functions.

 ### Decorator Defaults